wasmCloud/wasmcloud.com/versioned_docs/version-0.82/cli/index.md

 ---
-title: "Introduction"
+title: 'Introduction'
 draft: false
 sidebar_position: 0
-description: "The wasmCloud Shell (wash) CLI"
+description: 'The wasmCloud Shell (wash) CLI'
-type: "docs"
+type: 'docs'
 ---

 **_wash_** (the _wasmCloud Shell_) is a single command-line interface (CLI) to handle all of your wasmCloud tooling needs.
 This CLI has a number of sub-commands that help you interact with the wasmCloud ecosystem.